Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 In some situations (such as in a surprise round), you may be limited to taking only a single move action or standard action.

+### Standard Action
-**Standard Action:** A standard action allows you to do something, most commonly make an attack or cast a spell.
+A standard action allows you to do something, most commonly make an attack or cast a spell.
 See Table: Actions in Combat for other standard actions.

+### Move Action
-**Move Action:** A move action allows you to move your speed or perform an action that takes a similar amount of time.
+A move action allows you to move your speed or perform an action that takes a similar amount of time.
 See Table: Actions in Combat.